dtarnawsky/cs-swipe/README.md

-# SwipeGuesture Test
+# SwipeGesture Test

-Test to see if
+Test to see if swipeGesture does anything on ion-router-outlet